mileslucey/kiva_etl/README.md

 		* Do individual borrowers and group borrowers tend to have the same or different repayment intervals?
 		* Do individual borrowers and group borrowers tend to have higher or lower loan amounts?
 		* Do individual borrowers and group borrowers tend to have loans for similar or different purposes?
-		* Are group borrowers more or less likely to be from certain regions than individual borrowers?
+		* Do individual borrowers and group borrowers tend to be from similar or different regions?